astropy/astropy/docs/io/unified.rst

 writing an ISO format Time column as a pair of JD1/JD2 floating point values (for full resolution) or as a formatted ISO date string.

+Both the :meth:`~astropy.table.Table.read` and :meth:`~astropy.table.Table.write` methods can accept file paths of the form ``~/data/file.csv`` or ``~username/data/file.csv``.
+These tilde-prefixed paths are expanded in the same way as is done by many command-line utilities, to represent the home directory of the current or specified user, respectively.

 ..
   EXAMPLE END